Boxes of Hope and Mini Marshmallows

 “You see hope in the faces of children and families who come here for assistance,” Jeni explained.
 “You see it radiate from our volunteers – in their energy and enthusiasm.”

 Jeni herself understands the impact of hope and a helping hand.
-Five and a half years ago she fell on hard times, in need of both food and shelter for her family.
+Six years ago she fell on hard times, in need of both food and shelter for her family.

 With the assistance of not-for-profit organizations and charities (many of which receive supplies from Midwest Food Bank), Jeni managed to rebuild her life.
 She regained independence and started a new chapter for herself and her sons.